benoitjoh/pccControl/README.md

 ## Use the waitUntilAcZero() method for relais

 This Method waits in a loop until the AC curve hits the x axis at zero Volt.

-In exactly that moment you can switch power relais and you have a solid state relais :-)
+In exactly that moment you can switch a triac and you have a solid state relais :-)

+If you use a mechanical relais, you have to consider the delay of the switch.

 ```c++